Navigating Pregnancy with Fibromyalgia: A Comprehensive Guide for Expectant Mothers

 During pregnancy, your pain might intensify and you might find daily tasks more challenging.
 Feelings of worry or sadness may also increase, and concerns about childbirth are common.

-• were more likely to have experienced recurrent miscarriages, which occurred in about 10 percent of the cases
+• were more likely to have experienced recurrent miscarriages, which only occurred in about 10 percent of the cases

 Pain & discomfort